 In Iredell County, nearly everybody knows the story of their local ice cream.
 In 1924, B.A.
 Troutman and R.C.
 Millsaps opened a downtown Mooresville creamery that, today, churns out two statewide brands, DeLuxe and Front Porch, both of which are served at an old-school parlor attached to the factory.

-The two stores are linked by more than just ice cream: After nearly a century in business, Mooresville Ice Cream Co. is devoting a new chapter in its history to fund-raising for local schools, churches, sports teams, and fire and police departments — reaffirming its long-standing place in the community.
+After nearly a century in business, Mooresville Ice Cream Co. is devoting a new chapter in its history to fund-raising for local schools, churches, sports teams, and fire and police departments — reaffirming its long-standing place in the community.

 Mooresville Ice Cream Co.

 Mooresville, NC 28115